A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-\textbf{Precise RCA, joint RCs and Explainability.} \cite{radinsky_learning_2012} predict future events that can be caused by a current news event.
-To that end, they choose an aggregate semantic event representation for an event $e = (P, O_1, \ldots , O_4, t)$, where $P$ is a state or temporal action exhibited by the event's objects, $O_1$ a set of users, $O_2$ a set of objects on which the action $P$ was performed, $O_3$ a set of instruments utilized by the action, $O_4$ a set of locations and $T$ a timestamp.
-Given a set of historic events $\{\langle e_1, g(e_1) \rangle, \ldots , \langle e_n , g(e_n) \rangle \}$ for an unknown causality function $g$ mapping historic cause event to its effecs, \cite{radinsky_learning_2012} aim to approximate $g$ by learning a causality graph of events with the help of existing ontologies on actions such as VerbNet \cite{kipper2006extending} and on objects such as the LinkedData ontology \cite{bizer2011linked}.
+\textbf{Precise RCA, joint RCs and explainability.} \cite{radinsky_learning_2012} predict future events that can be caused by a current news event.
+To that end, they choose an aggregate semantic event representation for an event $e = (P, O_1, \ldots , O_4, t)$.
+Here, $P$ is a state or temporal action exhibited by the event's objects, $O_1$ a set of users, $O_2$ a set of objects on which the action $P$ was performed, $O_3$ a set of instruments utilized by the action, $O_4$ a set of locations and $T$ a timestamp.
+Given a set of historic events $\{\langle e_1, g(e_1) \rangle, \ldots , \langle e_n , g(e_n) \rangle \}$ for an unknown causality function $g$ mapping a historic cause event to its effects, \cite{radinsky_learning_2012} aim to approximate $g$ by learning a causality graph of events. \janikrr{The causality graph is learned through} existing ontologies on actions such as VerbNet \cite{kipper2006extending} and on objects such as the LinkedData ontology \cite{bizer2011linked}.

 Using existing ontologies, the method can evaluate the precision of identified root causes (\emph{precise RCA}).
 For identifying \emph{joint RCs}, the method proposes a generalization event by generalizing over its actions and objects.
 The result is a hierarchy that detects that similar root causes are in fact joint root causes. \autoref{fig:jointrc}, for example, depicts a generalization hierarchy of observed events that identifies similar root causes as joint, more general root causes.
-Since the prediction is computed solely on the causality graph through matching the current event with an existing event in the causality graph (denoted in green in \autoref{fig:jointrc}) and applying a prediction rule associated with the event, a user can traverse the predicted event back to its matched, historic event.
-Thus, the method employs a ``white box'' model (\emph{explainability}).
+The prediction is computed solely on the causality graph through matching the current event with an existing event in the causality graph (denoted in green in \autoref{fig:jointrc}) and applying a prediction rule associated with the event. \janikrr{Thus,} a user can traverse the predicted event back to its historic event.
+Finally, the method employs a ``white box'' model (\emph{explainability}).